tewarid/tewarid.github.io/_posts/2014/2014-10-06-embedded-linux-system-for-beagleboard-xm-with-yocto-project.md

 tags: linux yocto beagleboard
 comments: true
 ---
+# Embedded Linux system for BeagleBoard-xM with Yocto Project

 I've mostly abandoned a BeagleBoard-xM that I have, and am using Raspberry Pi for most of my embedded Linux hacks.
 I have built a Linux system for BeagleBoard-xM using Yocto Project though, so thought I'd put the instructions out there.